Trusted WordPress tutorials, when you need them most.

 WPBeginner Pro Maintenance Services

 We offer 24/7 support, continuous uptime monitoring, and regular updates to the WordPress core, themes, and plugins.
-Additionally, we back up your site to the cloud regularly, so if anything goes wrong, we can quickly restore it to a previous version.
+Additionally, we regularly back up your site to the cloud, so if anything goes wrong, we can quickly restore it to a previous version.

 We hope this article helped you learn how to back up your WordPress site.
-You may also want to see our guide on how to back up a WordPress site to Dropbox and our tutorial on how to connect Google Drive to your WordPress media library.
+You may also want to see our guide on how to back up WordPress multisite and our expert picks of the best Dropbox plugins for WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.